CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

       ![](../images/aks-output1.png)

-> Result: You have Deploy Azure Kubernetes Cluster
+> Result: You have deployed an Azure Kubernetes Cluster

 ## Review
 In this lab, you will complete the following tasks: